bil001/midterm/README.md

     - Ensure date not in past

 * FRI Afternoon / Weekend
-- [ ] Work on bug fixing and polish
+- [ x ] Work on bug fixing and polish